Follow us on Instagram @ willnorthathletics

 Jesse joined Northside in 2019 after two years at Avenues: The World School, where he was the Assistant to the Director of Athletics.
 At Avenues, Jesse was the Head Coach of the Girls Varsity Basketball team, and also Assisted the Boys Middle School Basketball team.
 Prior to his time at Avenues, he coached at Trevor Day School as the Assistant Coach for the Girls Varsity Basketball team.
 Before his transition into athletics and academia Jesse was an Advisory Consultant at the firm KPMG for almost seven years.
 He comes with a Master’s degree in Sport Administration from the University of Miami and obtained his undergraduate degree from SUNY Geneseo.
 An avid sports fan, Jesse remains very active and plays a number of sports recreationally, most notably flag football and basketball.
 He also spent two years as a volunteer Flag Football coach through the non-profit organization, Caring Kind.
 Jesse is excited to be a member of the Northside community and looks forward to creating a robust Athletic program.

 Cross Country Co-Head Coach

-Tyler returns to Northside for his fourth year as a Health and Physical Education teacher.
+Tyler returns to Northside for his fifth year as a Health and Physical Education teacher.
 He earned his Bachelor’s Degree in Physical Education from Kean University and is currently pursuing a Master’s Degree in Physical Education and Adventure Education from Plymouth State University.
 Tyler was previously a substitute teacher for five years in the Manchester Township school district of New Jersey and also volunteered as a high school Wrestling and Cross Country coach.
-Tyler is looking forward to expanding upon the Phys.
-Ed. program as well as building out Northside’s athletics program.
+Tyler is looking forward to expanding upon the PE program as well as building out Northside’s athletics program.
 In addition, he is particularly excited to be coaching the Northside Cross Country team.

 Angela Hiner – Cross Country Co-Head Coach